x0jac0b0x/WannaByte/README.md

 The proof of concept showed that affected ESP32-C5 Nodes could accept an unauthenticated OTA command over ESP-NOW, join a sender-controlled Wi-Fi network, download untrusted firmware, and install it without sufficient authenticity or integrity validation.

+This was originally written for a school project.
+This was published publicly with the blessings of the vendor!

 > [Read the full WannaByte white paper](./WannaByte.pdf)

 > [Watch the video demonstrating the attack](https://www.youtube.com/watch?v=5DBU0AyRgj4)